dragonflyoss/Dragonfly/FAQ.md

 - For downloader, peer needs to download block/piece of the file/image from other peers (supernode is one special peer as well);
 - For uploader, peer needs to provide block/piece downloading service for other peers.
 At this time, other peers downloads block/piece from this peer, and this peer can be treated as an uploader.

 Back to question, when a peer finishes to download file/image, while there may be other peers which is still downloading block/piece from this peer.
-Then this dfget process still exists for the potential uploading service.
+Then this dfget process still exist for the potential uploading service.

 Only when there is no new task to download file/images or no other peers coming to download block/piece from this peer, the dfget process will terminate.